 The apparent velocity c' of light relative to the source changes by the same amount of the source observer relative velocity V so that the velocity of light is always constant c relative to the observer.
 For an observer moving directly towards a light source, the light wave contracts towards the source so that the apparent velocity c' of light relative to the source will be c-V. The velocity of light relative to the observer will be (c-V) + V = c.
 The velocity c' is an apparent velocity because it is not a physically measurable velocity.
-For an observer moving at constant velocity directly (radially) away from a light source, the apparent velocity c' of light relative to the observer will be (c+V) - V = c.
+For an observer moving at constant velocity directly (radially) away from a light source, the apparent velocity c' of light relative to the source will be c + V, so that the velocity of light relative to the observer will be (c+V) - V = c